-In a world with unprecedented access and exposure to media, seeing images and stories from the recent attacks in Paris, Beirut and the ongoing horrors of Syria’s civil war can be very scary and stressful for children.
+In a world with unprecedented access and exposure to media, seeing images and stories from the unfolding situation in Ukraine can be very scary and stressful for children.
 Addressing children’s fears and concerns about these events is necessary to help them cope, but how do we do this without causing elevated anxiety and depression?

 Everyone in your family including your children will likely have different ways of dealing with fear and grief.